kstenschke/graublau-gimp-theme/README.md

 There are two flavors:

 1. The "Graublau basic" flavor, which is mainly an icon theme, containing only little modifications of GTK styling.
-2. The "Graublau OSX" flavor, which additionally to the icons also implements some GUI styles (buttons, scrollbars, etc.) adaptings the Gimp's look more to Mac OSX.
+2. The "Graublau OSX" flavor, which additionally to the icons also implements some GUI styles (buttons, scrollbars, etc.) adapting the Gimp's look more to Mac OSX.

 Installation